UK consumer spending 'rose in September'

 On 25 October, the first estimate of economic growth in the three months from July to September will be released by the ONS.

-It is expected to show the UK economy returned to growth - helped by a boost from the Olympics - having contracted for the previous three quarters.'Perking up'
+It is expected to show the UK economy returned to growth - helped by a boost from the Olympics - having contracted for the previous three quarters.

 The recent colder weather meant consumers had been put in "the right mood for shopping", according to Maggie Porteus, head of selling operations at John Lewis.